nol13/fuzzball.js/README.md

         75
 ```

-When astral is true it will also normalize your strings before scoring, as long as String.prototype.normalize exists in your environment, but will not attempt to polyfill.
-(So if you need to compare unnormalized strings in IE, normalize separately) You can set the **normalize** option to false if you want different representations not to match, but is true by default.
+When astral is true it will also normalize your strings before scoring.
+You can set the **normalize** option to false if you want different representations not to match, but is true by default.

 ### Batch Extract